joebelmonte/front_end_geo_bee/README.md

 successfully in the past and felt comfortable using them.
 I was also confident they would be able to fullfill my needs on the project.

-As usual, I spend a few hours at the beginning organizing my thoughts on what this game would be and how a user would interact with it.
-I want to make the interface user-friendly and very simple so that the user could focus on playing the game.
+As usual, I spent a few hours at the beginning organizing my thoughts on what this game would be and how a user would interact with it.
+I wanted to make the interface user-friendly and very simple so that the user could focus on playing the game.

 I included several options that I thought were interesting, like the ability to play